This is a guest blog post written by Dennis Redley.

 This guide covers a few of the more common tethering options used by professional photographers; here is a more complete list of Tethering Software choices.
 It is important recognize the different features and functionality of each program as no two software options are alike and their is no one right tool for every situation.

-Adobe Lightroom, CamRanger, Capture One Pro, Nikon Camera Control
+Tags: Adobe Lightroom, CamRanger, Capture One Pro, Nikon Camera Control

 Dennis Redley enjoys traveling and taking pictures.
 He always surfs the Internet to learn principles and the latest software used in tethered photography.
 Follow Dennis’ journey on Twitter.